rd-codes/rd-codes/README.md

 # Waaaaazzzzzzzuuuuuuuuuuuppppp!!
 ![ghostface](ghostface.jpg)

-<h1 align="center">⭐My name's Feryael Justice⭐</h1>
+<h1 align="center">⭐My name's Rudolph Bhembe⭐</h1>
 <h2 align="center">A passionate Web Developer and Quality Assurance Engineer</h3>

 # About Me:

-My names Rudolph Bhembe and im a 23-year-old junior full-stack developer originating from the humble city of Nelspruit, Mpumalanga.
+Im a 23-year-old junior full-stack developer originating from the humble city of Nelspruit, Mpumalanga In South Africa.
 I'm on a quest to conquer the coding world, one line at a time.
 When I’m not crafting sleek interfaces, you can find me at the gym, lost in a good book, or binge-watching anime—always looking for that next big plot twist!

 Currently, I'm diving deep into the MERN Stack.
 My goal?
 To become a full stack developer, with a keen focus on backend magic!